Dansajjad/algopractice/README.md

 # algopractice
-This tool helps students master algoritms.
+This tool helps students master algorithms.

 ## For students
 ### Usage